 Personally I didn’t see any of them when I went (thank goodness because I hate spiders).
 As long as you don’t stick your hands in holes, go into caves or leave food out for coyotes, you should be fine.

-Bonus 11: More things to see near Coyote Gulch.
+Bonus 11: More things to see around Coyote Gulch.

 Besides the actual Coyote Gulch itself, there are other attractions near this region, such as: